ethereum/EIPs/EIPS/eip-transaction_deadlines.md

 ## Motivation
 <!--The motivation is critical for EIPs that want to change the Ethereum protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the EIP solves.
 EIP submissions without sufficient motivation may be rejected outright.-->
 If a user sets a gas price that is too low, a pending transaction may become "stuck" in their wallet for days.
-Later when the user returns to use their wallet again, the wallet is in a state where it cannot be used, until the user sends an additional transaction with the same nonce and a higher gas price.
-Few users understand how this works.
+Once stuck, the user's wallet is unusable until they replace the problem transaction.
+Replacing transactions is an advanced process that few users understand.
+Users should *not* have to understand the advanced semantics of replacing transactions.

-Transactions should automatically drop from the mempools after a user specified timestamp.
-This makes it much simpler for users to retry after sending a transaction with a bad gas price, as the situation will resolve itself once the transactions expire.
+Instead, transactions should automatically drop from the mempools after a user or user wallet specified timestamp.
+This makes it much simpler for users to reattempt sending a transaction with a bad gas price, as the pending transaction situation will resolve itself once the transactions expire, and wallets can freely re-use the nonce knowing that the old transaction will never be included.

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Ethereum platforms (go-ethereum, parity, cpp-ethereum, ethereumj, ethereumjs, and [others](https://github.com/ethereum/wiki/wiki/Clients)).-->